One Wonderful Day: Background

 Desperate Housewives focuses on the lives of several residents of Wisteria Lane and primarily on the friends of Mary Alice Young (Brenda Strong), whose suicide in the first episode serves as the subject of the season's mystery.
-In previous episodes, Paul (Mark Moses) avenges his wife's suicide by killing their neighbor and her blackmailer, Martha Huber (Christine Estabrook); As a result, Martha's sister, Felicia Tilman (Harriet Sansom Harris) asks Mike Delfino (James Denton) to kill Paul.
+In previous episodes, Paul (Mark Moses) avenges his wife's suicide by killing their neighbor and her blackmailer, Martha Huber (Christine Estabrook).
+As a result, Martha's sister, Felicia Tilman (Harriet Sansom Harris), asks Mike Delfino (James Denton) to kill Paul.
 Additionally, Mike investigates the years-long disappearance of his girlfriend, Deirdre Taylor (Jolie Jenkins), whom he suspects Paul murdered.

 Elsewhere, Gabrielle Solis (Eva Longoria) discovers she is pregnant, but is unsure if the father of her child is her husband, Carlos Solis (Ricardo Antonio Chavira), or her lover and former gardener, John Rowland (Jesse Metcalfe).
 Carlos is charged with a hate crime for attacking two gay men whom he suspected are sleeping with his wife.
 Bree and Rex's (Steven Culp) marriage continues to deteriorate and Rex suffers a second heart attack.
 Tom Scavo (Doug Savant) quits his job after learning that his wife, Lynette (Felicity Huffman), sabotaged his promotion for the sake of their family and Susan Mayer (Teri Hatcher) and Mike decide to move in together.

 Episode

 Felicia takes in Paul's son, Zach (Cody Kasch), informing him that Paul will not be returning.
 Zach violently attacks Felicia, forcing her to reveal that Mike has taken Paul away to kill him.
 Later that day, Susan goes to Mike's house to feed his dog and discovers Zach waiting with a gun.
 He holds Susan hostage and explains his plan to kill Mike when he returns home.
 Meanwhile, Mike takes Paul to a desert and coerces him into explaining the truth behind Deirdre's death.
 Paul explains that twelve years earlier, Deirdre, a drug addict, sold Mary Alice and Paul her baby.
-The couple relocate to Wisteria Lane to avoid the discovery of their crime.
+The couple relocated to Wisteria Lane to avoid the discovery of their crime.
 Sometime later, a sober Deirdre finally tracked down the Young family and attempted to take her son back.
 Mary Alice stabbed and killed Deirdre to prevent her from taking Zach.
 Together, Mary Alice and Paul buried Deirdre's body beneath their pool.

 Rex learns that he will have to undergo surgery following his heart attack.
 Before the operation, Rex's doctor suggests that Bree may have been poisoning him, citing their marital issues as a possible motive.
 Rex writes a note informing Bree that he understands and forgives her and dies soon after.
 During Carlos's trial, John informs Carlos that he had been having an affair with Gabrielle, sending Carlos into a violent outburst in the courthouse.
 Elsewhere, Lynette learns that Tom has quit his job as a result of Lynette's betrayal.
 He then decides that she will go back to work and he will be a stay-at-home father.